What Is the Car Insurance Loyalty Penalty?

 How do I know if I'm being charged a loyalty penalty?

 The clearest indicator is getting competing quotes and comparing them to your current renewal rate.
 If new-customer quotes from comparable insurers come back significantly lower — with the same coverage levels and deductibles — you're likely paying a loyalty tax.
 Other signs include consistent annual rate increases despite a clean driving record, and your insurer only offering discounts when you threaten to cancel.
+Review how often you should shop for car insurance for a step-by-step approach.

 Should I always switch insurance companies to avoid the loyalty penalty?